 Opinion: Early Coronavirus Testing Failures Will Cost Lives

-The other night, I had a patient in the ER where I work come in with fever, cough, and shortness of breath.
+The other night, I had a patient in the ER where I work come in with fever, cough and shortness of breath.
 It would have been a routine visit, if not for the novel coronavirus currently sweeping the globe.
 The patient was concerned about the virus, and so were we.
 She had recently traveled to a conference in a country with known cases of COVID-19, as the disease caused by the coronavirus is called.
 She was middle-aged and had HIV, which we worried could increase her risk of serious illness from the virus.
 We contacted the department of health, where all testing in my state is currently performed, to request permission to test for the coronavirus.

 The verdict?
 Denied.